Trump slams 'filthy' Virginia restaurant that asked press secretary Sarah Sanders to leave

 "I always had a rule, if a restaurant is dirty on the outside, it is dirty on the inside!" he added.

+"If you see anybody from that Cabinet in a restaurant, in a department store, at a gasoline station, you get out and you create a crowd and you push back on them, and you tell them they're not welcome anymore, anywhere," Waters, who has called for President Donald Trump to be impeached, told supporters over the weekend.

+Trump responded, calling Waters "extraordinarily low IQ" and saying that she was calling for harm to his supporters.

-It was unclear Monday whether Trump had ever visited the establishment — the Red Hen in Lexington, Virginia, which is 50 miles northeast of Roanoke near the Shenandoah Valley — or how he would have determined its level of cleanliness.
+It was unclear Monday whether Trump had ever visited the restaurant that booted Sanders — the Red Hen in Lexington, Virginia, which is 50 miles northeast of Roanoke near the Shenandoah Valley — or how he would have determined its level of cleanliness.

 The Red Hen passed its latest state health inspection, in February, without any violations.